gracelang/language/standardPrelude/standard.md

     // True if self has no elements

     size -> Number
-    // The number of elements in self; raises SizeUnknown if size is not known.
+    // returns the number of elements in self; raises SizeUnknown if size is not known.

     sizeIfUnknown(action: Function0⟦Number⟧) -> Number
-    // The number of elements in self; if size is not known, then action is evaluated and its value returned.
+    // returns the number of elements in self, or the result of evaluating action if size is not known

     first -> T
     // The first element of self; raises BoundsError if there is none.